mesos/mesos-go/README.md

 - Example programs on how to use the API

 ##### Work in Progress...
-- No leading master detection yet
+- Leading master detection
-- No Authentication/Authorization via SASL
+- Authentication/Authorization via SASL
-- Visit project issues list for detail

 ## Pre-Requisites
 - Go 1.3 or higher